Billing - in detail

 - has been billed for charges incurred some time ago.

-See our position statement Charges for information about disputed charges.
+See our guidance on Charges - in detail for information about disputed charges.

 Laws and codes of practice